gaurav2222/MS_Visual_Studio_Projects/decryption_using_winapi/README.md

 **Objective:** Create a program that takes an encrypted input file and decrypts it to generate the original decrypted output file.<br>
-**Working:** Used wincrypt api (a Windows APIs) to built the application programmed in CPP Language on MS Visual Studio 2019 Software.
+**Working/Approach:** The application used Wincrypt API, one of the Windows API used to encrypt and decrypt the file.
+The application is programmed in CPP Language and built on MS Visual Studio 2019.
 ##### This directory contains all input files and output files description of which given below:
 <h4>
 <pre>